SUSAN TREGONING PHOTOGRAPHY

 The Civil War Begins

 On July 9, the Union’s USS Massachusetts came within firing range, and a 20-minute exchange of cannon fire ensued.
-There was not much damage done to the fort; there were no casualties and no clear victor.
-This skirmish was the only military action in which Ship Island and the fort were ever directly involved.
+Not much damage was done to the fort; there were no casualties and no clear victor.
+This skirmish was the only military action in which Ship Island and the fort were directly involved.

 The Confederates abandoned the fort again in mid-September, and the Union quickly took possession.